Pittsburgh Cerebral Palsy Attorney

-If Your Child Has Suffered Permanent Injury Due to Doctor Error
+Has Your Child Suffered Permanent Injury Due to Doctor Error?

 Not every infant who suffers from cerebral palsy is a victim of medical malpractice, but if that injury and permanent disability is the result of nursing or physician error, then you may have the right to financial recovery to pay for the substantial costs your family faces for future care and treatment.

 Talk to a professional that can evaluate your case and offer clear advice based on decades of experience.
-Our attorneys at the Pennsylvania law offices of Dallas W. Hartman, P.C., represent birth injury and medical malpractice claims across the state.
+Our Pittsburgh injury attorneys at Dallas W. Hartman, P.C., represent birth injury and medical malpractice claims across the state.

 We have a proven record of success handling complex cerebral palsy cases and a proud legal reputation among our peers and former clients.
 Let us put our experience to work for you.